-- The MPO adopts the final version of the LRTP Amendment(s) by vote of the MPO committee at a regularly scheduled public meeting. - Make the final version of the LRTP Amendment(s) available on the MPO website in an accessible electronic format. - ✓ Post notice of the LRTP Amendment(s) to the MPO webpage.
+- ✓ The MPO approves the Air Quality Conformity Report by vote, followed by adoption of Air Quality Resolution by vote (if amendment includes regionally significant project). - ✓ The MPO adopts the final version of the LRTP Amendment(s) by vote of the MPO committee at a regularly scheduled public meeting. - ✓ Submit final Air Quality Conformity Determination Request and provide copies of final LRTP amendment and related documents to PennDOT and FHWA for approval. - ✓ Make the final version of the LRTP Amendment(s) available on the MPO website in an accessible electronic format. - ✓ Post notice of the LRTP Amendment(s) to the MPO webpage.

-- Ensure FHWA and FTA are provided with an opportunity to participate in the process. - Amendments and modifications to the LRTP should be processed in coordination with local, state, and federal partners. - LRTP Amendment(s) must be accessible to those that may be affected by the proposed amendment(s).
+- Ensure FHWA and FTA are provided with an opportunity to participate in the process. - Amendments and modifications to the LRTP should be processed in coordination with local, state, and federal partners. - LRTP Amendment(s) must be accessible to those who may be affected by the proposed amendment(s).
 Targeted outreach strategies to these populations must also be included as part of the public participation process.